Elvis contains numerous features for collaborating with users who access Elvis remotely, such as:

-Use the external domain everywhere
+Using the external domain everywhere

-This can be accomplished by using a domain name linked to the external IP address of the Elvis server.
+This can be done by using a domain name linked to the external IP address of Elvis Server.
 The DNS server on your local company network can redirect any local clients to the internal IP address of the Elvis server.

-When Elvis Server has a different external and internal address or domain, this setting will force the server URL used in email links, even when the initiating AIR client is connected to an internal address.
+When Elvis Server has a different external and internal address or domain, this setting will force the server URL used in Shared Links, even when the initiating Pro client is connected to an internal address.